-We've tested over 50 vacuums, and below are our recommendations for the best vacuums for high-pile carpet you can buy.
-These picks were selected not only based on their performance on both low and high-pile carpet, but also their design, feature set, and price.
+We've tested over 70 vacuums, and below are our recommendations for the best vacuums for high-pile carpet you can buy.
+These picks were selected not only based on their performance on both low and high-pile carpet but also their design, feature set, and price.
 For more buying recommendations, take a look at our list of the best vacuums for carpets, the best cordless vacuums, and the best vacuums.

 It's a bagless model with reusable filters, so recurring costs are practically nonexistent.
-Also, it's fairly easy to maintain, with an intuitive design that can be quickly disassembled for maintenance or reconfigured into a handheld to clean spots like the inside of your car.
+It's also fairly easy to maintain, with an intuitive design that can be quickly disassembled for maintenance or reconfigured into a handheld to clean spots like the inside of your car.
 While it's possible to drain its battery in under 10 minutes if you run it continuously on its highest power setting, you can extend its runtime to over 75 minutes if you're careful.
 Thanks to its reasonably lightweight construction and slim profile, it's also quite maneuverable.

 Unfortunately, some users may be put off by its plasticky build quality.
 It also has a very lengthy recharge time, as it takes roughly four hours to completely replenish its battery.
 Still, thanks to its impressive performance and low recurring costs, it's one of the best vacuums for high-pile carpet that we've tested.